-In preparing our report, we relied without audit, on information (some oral and some written) supplied by the Retirement System.
-This information includes, but is not limited to, plan provisions, employee census data and financial information.
+In preparing our report, we relied on information (some oral and some written) supplied by the System's staff.
+This information includes, but is not limited to, the plan provisions, employee data, and financial information.
+We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with Actuarial Standard of Practice #23.